 Keep the guy you like by staying assertive

-Assertiveness isn’t the kind of snuggly, empathetic ability that you’d normally associate with maintaining relationships but in fact it is CRITICAL.
+Being assertive isn’t the kind of snuggly, empathetic ability that you’d normally associate with maintaining relationships but in fact, it is CRITICAL.

 To stop this descent into your relationship resembling a symbiotic blob – with dropping levels of independence you need to learn how to assert yourself (nicely).